-Unlike most other states, the law has no distinction in Pennsylvania between the principal or an accessory; nor may a judge or jury consider the circumstances or context of the crime.
+Unlike in most other states, Pennsylvania law does not distinguish between the principal or an accessory; nor may a judge or jury consider the circumstances or context of the crime.
 See PLSE, supra, at 5.
 So, for Tyrone Werts, it did not matter that he did not participate in the robbery that led to a murder, but merely waited in the car.
 At the time he was sentenced, it did not matter that Stacey Torrance's role in the robbery ended hours before the murder took place, long after he went home.
-If did not matter that John Pace was highly intoxicated at the time of the robbery he committed, which eventually led to a man's death.
-It did not matter that Tamika
+It